cysouw/germanverbs/text/text.md

 - *Ge-stalt* > *ver-un-stalt-en*
 - mhd. *ram* ("Ziel") > *an-be-raum-en* (≠ *der Raum*)

-Slightly more frequent, but still highly exceptional, are verbs that have both a fixed-preverbial and a fixed-suffix.
-There are 55 examples of such circumfixed verbs, summarised in [@tbl:prefix-circumfix].
+Slightly more frequent, but still highly exceptional, are verbs that have both a fixed preverbial and a fixed suffix.
+There are 54 examples of such circumfixed verbs, summarised in [@tbl:prefix-circumfix] and listed completely in [@next] to [@nnnnext].
 More than half of these are constructed with the suffix *-ig* (30 examples).
+Some of these verbs also might appear to exist without suffix, but these are parallel derivations, as argued at the end of this section.

 | Circumfixed verbs | Frequency
 | ----- | :-: